Pump Ed 101

 Return to Titles

-The birds eye view of Mt.
-Hood, that is the background to my title page, shows the winter version of the mountain the American Indians called Wy' East.
-At 11,235' it is the tallest peak in Oregon and is home to 11 glaciers and 5 ski areas.
+The background on my home page is one I developed for my first web site in the mid 90's.
+It provides a bit of pump based art work without detracting from the content.
+Below are a couple of images of the area where I live.
 Mt.
 Hood is a dormant volcano that last erupted in 1907 and is the second most climbed mountain in the world.
 It is surrounded by the 1.2 million acre Mt.
 Hood National Forest which has over 1200 miles of hiking trails.
 Most importantly, it is in my back yard!
 The image on the left is the North side as seen from Lost Lake.
 The one on the right is the Sandy river which originates in

 the glaciers and runs through our community.